YoussefShaban6/Command-2-Do/README.md

 - NPM (comes with Node.js)
 - Gemini API Key: Make sure you have access to the Gemini AI API.
 - Windows Powershell

+## Dependencies

+This project uses the following npm packages:

+- **@clack/prompts**: A library for creating interactive command-line prompts.
+- **@google/generative-ai**: A client library for interacting with Google's generative AI services.
+- **chalk**: A library for styling terminal string output with colors.
+- **dotenv**: A module that loads environment variables from a `.env` file into `process.env`.
+- **clipboardy**: A library for accessing the system clipboard (copy and paste functionality).

 ## Installation